saltysystems/overworld/README.md

 Ultima Online, EverQuest, Star Wars Galaxies, and the many amazing user-generated worlds built with platforms like BYOND and Neverwinter Nights.

-Saline is made available under the MIT license.
+Saline is open source software, made available under the MIT license.

 Getting started